Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Results

 \underline{Ablation of DISCO kernels.} We consider three different DISCO kernels, piece-wise linear, wavelet and Zernike, with details in Section \ref{sec:panodesign}.
 We visualize the three kernel configurations in \cref{fig:disco}c. \cref{fig:ablation}d depicts the performance under different DISCO \cite{DISCO} kernels.
 The setting is 20$\times$ uniform subsampling.
 We observe that the Zernike basis gives the best performance at 77.1\%, while the piecewise linear basis gives the worst performance at 71.4\%.
 Other than specifically mentioned, we use the Zernike basis for \method when reporting the numerical performance.

-\underline{Ablation of physics loss.} \cref{fig:ablation}e depicts the training convergence and performance of physics loss.
-The numerical performance comparison can be found in Table \ref{tab:physics_loss}.
-With physics loss, we observe an average gain of 3.9\% for different acceleration rates under the uniform subsampling pattern.
+\underline{Ablation of physics loss.} \cref{fig:ablation}e depicts the training convergence and performance of the physics loss.
+The numerical performance comparison can be found in Supplementary Table~\ref{tab:physics_loss}.
+With physics loss, we observe an average gain of 3.9\% for different subsampling rates under the uniform subsampling pattern.

 \underline{Spherical vs 2D DISCO} Instead of using spherical DISCO \cite{DISCO}, we also compare with 2D DISCO setting.
 Specifically, instead of performing spherical convolution, we first project the sensory data from the spherical coordinate domain to the 2D Cartesian domain, and then perform the 2D DISCO (as defined in \cite{jatyani2025unified}) on the projected domain.
-The number of parameters is kept the same and the output shape is are the same as the spherical counterpart.
+The number of parameters is kept the same and the output shape is the same as the spherical counterpart.
 Note that such 2D projection and convolution would lead to distortion as shown in \cref{fig:teaser}b.
-In \cref{fig:ablation}f, we report a 2\% performance drop (in cosine similarity) when using
+In \cref{fig:ablation}f, we report a 2\% performance drop (in cosine similarity) when using the 2D projected distorted convolution.